HarshaAsh/CV/README.md

 * Optimised EOQ and reorder point using an integer programming model after correcting for fillrate and lead time discrepancies leading to revenue savings of 1.2 million dollars per month

 Other clients
-* Performed clean sheet cost analysis to estimate the actual cost of private brand food products
+* Built an NLP-based PoC to estimate ingredient composition and cost in food items using USDA nutrient data, aiding sourcing managers and food scientists in procurement decisions

 Additional responsibilities:
 * Mentored three batches of young analysts (5 in one batch) on demand forecasting and customer churn prediction